Piciformes / Picidae / Sasia

 Distribution & Habitat

-Native to tropical southeastern Asia.
-Range extends from northern India, Nepal, Bhutan, and Bangladesh through southern China to Myanmar, Laos, Vietnam, and Thailand.
-Inhabits dense wet or dry forest with abundant vines and bamboo, scrub, and swampy woodlands.
-Found from lowlands to elevations of up to 2,600 m (8,500 ft).
+Native to tropical southeastern Asia, ranging from northern India, Nepal, Bhutan, and Bangladesh through southern China to Myanmar, Laos, Vietnam, and Thailand.
+Habitats include dense wet or dry forest with vines and bamboo, scrub, and swampy woodlands.
+Found at altitudes of up to 2,600 m (8,500 ft).

 Behavior & Ecology

-Forages in the understory layer close to the ground, pecking and probing with its sharp beak.
-Diet consists of small insects, bark beetles, ants, termites, spiders, and other invertebrates.
-Typically forages in pairs or joins mixed-species flocks.
-Occasionally descends to the ground, hopping short distances.
-Nests in bamboo, using pieces of broken bamboo gathered with the feet and manipulated with the beak.
+Forages in the understory layer not far above the ground, pecking and probing with a sharp beak.
+Diet consists of small insects, bark beetles, ants, termites, spiders, and other small invertebrates.
+Often forages in pairs or joins small mixed-species flocks, sometimes descending to hop on the ground.
+Nests are made using pieces of broken bamboo manipulated with feet and beak.
 Breeding occurs between March and July.

 Conservation